 Note from Eric: This profile was the start of my career here at MuggleNet.
-I’ve been working the Caption Contest for the past 8 months, and doing some other things as well that you can find out about here.
+I’ve been working the Caption Contest for the past 8 months and doing some other things as well.
 Anyway, people are emailing me and asking me about egging JKR, simply because Sirius Black was killed in OOTP and that’s exactly what I said I’d do four questions up.
 Staying true, I would still do that if she killed him.
 However, and this may be blatant, but I don’t believe he’s dead.
-Nick only said “he would have passed on by now”, but that’s only guessing that Sirius could contact anyone.
-The scene with Harry and Luna where she says she heard the voices as well, that would be seemingly pointless had there not been some hope.
+Nick only said “he would have passed on by now“, but that’s only guessing that Sirius could contact anyone.
+The scene with Harry and Luna where she says she heard the voices as well, would be seemingly pointless had there not been some hope.
 Also, apart from some clues regarding the mysterious disappearance of Sirius which I won’t disclose, the only person certain he’s dead is Lupin!
 And WHO can trust a werewolf?!?! =).
 Just my way of seeing things, so I will not be egging any time soon.
 Unless, of course, she kills off Dumbledore next!

 Another Note from Eric, post-HBP: ….
 Yeah, okay… Dumbledore was next. *Sighs* Umm… let’s just hope Harry’s not after him, alright? …=)